marcbarry/jee-joo/deck-draft.md

 - A little more, please.
 - Cheers!

-### Unit 10 — Food Vocabulary
+### Food Vocabulary

 Surfaces the items in the shared vocabulary groups (`vegetables`, `meats`, `seafood`, `staples`, `seasonings`) as drillable cards in their own right.
-Same source of truth as the restaurant slots — the learner drills the items here, then encounters them again in pattern phrases in Unit 8.
+Same source of truth as the restaurant slots — the learner drills the items here, encounters them again in pattern phrases.

 Coverage by group: